elena-cz/TableOpen/README.md

 ## Usage

-> Some usage instructions
+> A customer will input their phone number, input their city, and accept the desired reservation.
+This reservation will then appear in the My Rservations list

 ## Requirements

-- Node 6.4.x
+- Node 8.6.x
-- Redis 2.6.x
+- React
-- Postgresql 9.1.x
+- Postgresql 10
-- etc
+- Jasmine
-- etc
+- Yelp, Twilio

 ## Development